A Passover Relationship between Events in the Life and

 5—Timing of the talk in (John 6) from feeding

-4—Tuesday evening after and before a three-day journeyFrom Type to Decapolis (crossed Jordan at Bethsaida)
+evening after and before a three-day journey—From Type to Decapolis (crossed

-J—Three day journey Galilee to Trans-Jordan Judah, Three days to Jerusalem for Passover.
+J—Three-day journey from Galilee to Trans-Jordan Judah, Three days to Jerusalem for Passover.

-J—Three days to travel to trans Jordan and three days to travel to Jerusalem for Passover in the second month
+travel to trans-Jordan and three days to travel to

 Z—Time between hearing of Lazarus’ illness and raising him from the dead